Squelsh84/the-chefs-cookbook/README.md

 ### Theme

 - The idea for the theme was to keep it simple and not over crowded with information.
 I wanted to keep it simple for  ease of navigation.

-### Color Scheme

--
+Some ideas came from this [website](https://preview.themeforest.net/item/ranna-food-recipe-blog-bootstrap-4-template/full_screen_preview/23245048?_ga=2.101376133.508568564.1577723273-1672125964.1570478969)

 ### Typography

 - I have kept the font to just one.
 I went with a very easy and readible font Montserrat, which is always a popular    font and it's easy to see why.

 # Wireframe

-I decided to use balsamiq to create my mock-ups because it is easy to use and gave me a real visual of what I wanted to implement.
+- I decided to use balsamiq to create my mock-ups because it is easy to use and gave me a real visual of what I        wanted to implement.
 These can be found [here](https://github.com/Squelsh84/the-cookbook/tree/master/wireframes).

 # Features